Drewpb333/News-Scraper/README.md

-# News-Scraper
+# Sports-News Scraper

-App that presents news from various sources and allows for comments
+An app that scrapes the top headlines from ESPN.COM